Rosemary Garlic Mashed Potatoes

 Here is how to make Rosemary Garlic Mashed Potatoes in 4 easy steps:

-Step 1: Peel and dice potatoes then boil until fork tender.
+Step 1: Peel and dice potatoes, place potatoes in a medium or large pot with water, then boil on high heat for 15-20 minutes until fork tender.

-Step 3: Pour melted butter with minced garlic and rosemary over the mashed potatoes.
+Step 3: Melt butter on medium heat and add minced garlic and rosemary so the flavors can bloom.
+Pour melted butter with minced garlic and rosemary over the mashed potatoes.

 Step 4: Season with salt and pepper and mix everything to combine.
+It should have a creamy texture.
+If you like it creamier, add a splash of milk.
+The milk should be at room temperature or slightly warm.
 Taste to adjust seasoning.

-Hint: mashing the potatoes with a potato masher breaks down the potatoes so they are easier to beat with an electric beater.
+Mashing the potatoes with a potato masher first breaks down the potatoes so they are easier to beat with an electric beater.

 Also, check out this recipe for Buttermilk Mashed Potatoes.